OSSS Web (Next.js) — Overview¶

 - Next.js App Router:

-. - Authentication: NextAuth (Auth.js) configured with Keycloak; JWT session strategy by default.
+app/directory with segment-based layouts, server/client components, and API route handlers underapp/api/**. - Authentication: NextAuth (Auth.js) configured with Keycloak; JWT session strategy by default.

 - Edge + Node: Middleware and server components can run in the Edge runtime; storage-backed features (Redis adapter) run in Node.